 There are few more historic races in the sport than the 2000 Guineas.
 It’s the first of the five British Classics and was first run way, way back in 1809.
 As with all five Classics, the 2000 Guineas is open only to three-year-olds and is technically open to both colts and fillies but it’s incredibly rare for fillies to run in this contest rather than the 1000 Guineas which takes place the following day.

 Both the 2000 and 1000 Guineas are usually held in either the end of April or start of May at Newmarket.
-They also both take place over 1m and as of 2019 both had an impressive and lucrative total prize fund of £500,000, this was halved for 2020.
+They also both take place over 1m and, as of 2024, both had an impressive and lucrative total prize funds of around £500,000.

 An Increasingly Specialist Race